prejeshs/personalized-email-aws/README.md

 ## Architecture Overview

 This project follows a serverless architecture to ensure scalability, cost-efficiency, and minimal operational overhead.
-The system retrieves user preferences from DynamoDB, optionally fetches real-time content from an API, then injects this data into an SES template for personalized email delivery.
+The system retrieves user preferences from DynamoDB, fetches real-time content from an external API (NewsAPI), then injects this data into an SES template for personalized email delivery.

 ## Architecture Diagram